-Alan Pillinger founded Porthcawl Male Choir more than 35 years ago in January 1980.
+Alan Pillinger founded Porthcawl Male Choir in January 1980.
 Alan was the original Musical Director and his wife Beryl was their first accompanist.
 The first practice was held in St. John’s Church Hall in Newton, Porthcawl, with approximately 14 members.
-Within 6 months the numbers had grown significantly, so much so, that the choir was forced to move to larger practise premises at New Road School in Porthcawl.
+Within 6 months the numbers had grown significantly, so much so, that the choir was forced to move to larger practice premises at New Road School in Porthcawl.

 After performing in front of friends in the Jubilee Rooms, the Choir’s first Public Performance was at The Masonic Home in Porthcawl, closely followed by their first Annual Concert at the Grand Pavilion Porthcawl, in November 1980.

 The Choir continued to grow steadily when in 1982 the Choir had the ultimate honour bestowed on them; they were invited to sing for the Pope, at his arrival and departure from Cardiff Airport.
 Overseas tours followed when, in 1983, the Choir went to Stuttgart and Neuenstadt, a very successful trip, that produced many lasting friendships between members of the German choirs and the Porthcawl choristers, many still remaining friends to this day.

 In 1984 they won their first Eisteddfod, in the Rhymney Valley, and in the same year winning the Tumble Eisteddfod in the little, very Welsh, village just outside Llanelli.
 Shortly afterwards Alan and Betty Pillinger left the Choir and the choristers continued under the guidance of Ken Gadd and Adrian Hall, to both of whom the Choir owes its undying gratitude.